DwcQuocXa/n8n-btc-dca-automate/testing-checklist.md

 ## Phase 5: Security & Authentication Testing

 ### ✅ API Security Validation
-- [ ] Binance API keys have only "Spot & Margin Trading" permissions
+- [ ] Binance API keys have only "Spot & Margin DCA" permissions
 - [ ] IP restrictions properly configured and tested
 - [ ] 2FA enabled on Binance account
 - [ ] API key not exposed in any logs or error messages